Decide Between Problem-Based and Solver-Based Approach

 Use a Global Optimization Toolbox solver to optimize a nonsmooth function, search for a global solution, or solve a multiobjective problem.
 Use the problem-based approach for a simpler way to set up and solve problems.

 Easier to set up and debug.
 In the problem-based approach, you use symbolic-style variables to create optimization expressions and constraints.
+See Problem-Based Global Optimization Setup.
 In the solver-based approach, you must place all variables into a single vector, which can be awkward, especially with variables of large or differing dimensions.

 Easier to run different solvers on the same problem.
 Some solvers have different calling syntaxes.
 For example, the syntax for nonlinear constraints in

 surrogateoptis different from the syntax in all other solvers.
 To run a problem using both

 surrogateoptand another solver in the solver-based approach, you have to create different versions of the objective function.
 In contrast, the problem-based approach takes care of translating syntaxes, so you need to change only the solver name and possibly some options.